sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 1. run vagrant up!  `vagrant up` in the root directory of this project.
 1. At this point, you might want to take snap shots of all VMs so that you can repeat the DC/OS deployment iteratively with different configurations.

-## What does this project do?

-- This project will setup 6 nodes for learning how to deploy DC/OS.
-1 bootstrap, 1 master, 1 public agent and 3 private agents.
-Further we will deploy a sample data pipeline.
+## What have we done so far and whats next?

+At this point you should have setup 6 nodes for deploying DC/OS.
+ - 1 bootstrap for docker commands and DC/OS installation
+ - 1 master for DC/OS operations
+ - 1 public agent for application routing with Marathon LB
+ - 3 private agents for all component deployments

+This should allow us to continue to deploy the data pipeline demo.

 The goals are simple.
 Learn how to [deploy DC/OS](https://dcos.io/docs/1.9/installing/custom/) and manage a simple data pipeline.